 BOB: Now at the time, the Chinese were talking about intelligent-ized warfare.

 BOB: They said, we went from mechanized warfare to informationanal-ized warfare, and now we're moving to intelligent-ized warfare.
 This is the Chinese definition of intelligentized warfare, which we adopted as a good definition for algorithmic warfare: combat operations conducted with intelligent weapons and equipment platforms using artificial intelligence as the core and with technical support from information networks, big data cloud computing, the internet of things and intelligent control.
-And they said, Hey, you're going to have intelligent ordinance, intelligence platforms, intelligent systems, intelligent command decision-making, intelligent logistics, and intelligent equipment support.
+And they said, hey, you're going to have intelligent ordinance, intelligence platforms, intelligent systems, intelligent command decision-making, intelligent logistics, and intelligent equipment support.

 BOB: And they said, this is the way we will ultimately defeat a US force that's really good using intelligentized warfare.
 And we actually just stole, we stole their definition of intelligentized warfare, for algorithmic warfare.
 We thought it represented Chinese thought.